Shrey74/WonderLens/README.md

-# Wonders AR Project
+# WonderLens: AR Experience of the Seven Wonders

-This is an Augmented Reality project built with Unity.
+## Introduction
-It showcases the Seven Wonders of the World using 3D models and AR capabilities.
+WonderLens bridges the gap between education and exploration by using Augmented Reality (AR) to bring the Seven Wonders of the World to life.
+It aims to make cultural and historical learning immersive and accessible, especially for those unable to visit these sites due to financial, physical, or time constraints.

-## Features
+## Implementation

-- Built with Unity and Vuforia
+- **Conceptualization**: Defined the goals, target audience, and user experience.
-- Educational AR experience
+- **Marker Design**: Used a high-resolution 2D Earth image as a custom AR marker.
-- 3D models with interactive scenes
+- **AR Development**: Built with Unity3D and Vuforia SDK; C# used for scripting.

-## How to run
+- **Content**: Integrated detailed 3D models from platforms like SketchFab and 3DWarehouse, with audio for educational narration.
-1. Open the project in Unity.
+- **User Interface**: Developed an interactive UI for selecting wonders and viewing information.

-2. Make sure Vuforia is installed and configured.
+## Result
-3. Play in the editor or build to Android/iOS.
+WonderLens demonstrates the power of AR in education, offering users an engaging way to learn about the Seven Wonders.
+It emphasizes the potential to transform traditional learning methods through immersive technology.